LabKey/labkey-ui-components/packages/querygrid/README.md

 ### version 0.16.4
 *Released*: 24 September 2019
-* Fix for SMAssayReImportTest failures: remove "DataOutputs/DataFileUrl" on as re-import as it doesn't map to anything on the server side
+* Remove "DataOutputs/DataFileUrl" from re-import post data as it doesn't map to anything on the server side (automated test fix)

 ### version 0.16.3
 *Released*: 23 September 2019